-Lizzie Peabody: Ooh.
-Okay.
-We walk out towards a little shed at the end of the dock and I can just see a few strands of silky spiderweb catching the moonlight.
+Lizzie: We walk out towards a little shed at the end of the dock, and I can just see a few strands of silky spiderweb catching the moonlight.

-Corporal Ronald Howlin: Oh, there you go.
+Ronald Howlin: Oh, there you go.
 Here you go.
 And there's one.
-Look at that-
+Look at that!

-Lizzie Peabody: Oh my-
+Lizzie: Oh my [gasps]!

-Corporal Ronald Howlin: ...big sucker.
+Ronald Howlin: Look at that big sucker.

-Lizzie Peabody: Oh my...
-Big spiders.
+Lizzie: Big spiders!
 The juicy kind with the fat middle and the hooked curving legs.

-Corporal Ronald Howlin: It's a big sucker.
+Ronald Howlin: It's a big sucker.

-Lizzie Peabody: The size of golf balls.
+Lizzie: The size of golf balls.

-Corporal Ronald Howlin: They are all over this building.
-And see, the webbing will get on you and you know he's on you somewhere.
+Ronald Howlin: And they are all over this building.
+And see?
+The webbing will get on you, and you know he's on you somewhere.

-Lizzie Peabody: Oh!
-It's all over me.
-Spiderwebs everywhere.
-Oh, my God.
-I'm not walking any further than this.
+Lizzie: Oh!
+It's all over me! [laughs] Spiderwebs everywhere!
+Oh, my God, I'm not walking any further than this.

-Corporal Ronald Howlin: You can stay right there.
+Ronald Howlin: You can stay right there.
 I just got to check this here.

-Lizzie Peabody: Okay.
-From the docks, we go to the education building.
+Lizzie: From the docks, we go to the education building.
 Again, not a house.

-Corporal Ronald Howlin: I just need to turn some lights off in here.
-Check a couple doors.
+Ronald Howlin: I just need to turn some lights off in here, check a couple doors.
 That's it.

-Lizzie Peabody: Then we drive out to the end of some road...
+Lizzie: Then we drive out to the end of some road ...

-Corporal Ronald Howlin: This is not bad.
+Ronald Howlin: This is not bad.